Bschuster3434/hivergent_analytics/log_files.md

 but I'll have to look at a few more examples to be certain.
 For now, I'm just going to assume these need to be handled at some point and continue with just smart contracts.

+#Brian Notes 3/15/18

+And after a small break(down), we're back.
+So, this smart contract stuff is just not going easily into the night.
+So, first things first, I need to get rid of all the contracts and shit available that decidely are uncategorizable, at least under the current schema.
+I need to only look at things that have abi data and can actually be viewed under this context.
+Out of the 300,000+ contracts, I don't think there are many, but every one counts.
+Why?
+Because I don't understand how to categorize abis well enough to programatically handle them.
+So to figure this out, I need to get ALL the data that I know is available and get the data into a SS to start analyzing them.
+And 300,000 tx ain't fucking going in a SS.

+Really, the biggest thing I want to handle is payments... that's the biggest thing.
+If I can figure out how to get smart contract payments into the datamart, this thing will be incredible on it's own.
+It pisses me off to no end that DEX data is going to have to wait some time, but that's the life of an adventurer in this space.

+As far as actually seeing the ABI, I'm going to need to do some really janky BS to get everything in.
+My script to read it will be relatively simple, but I need a lot of space to actually get everything onto a SS.
+Once I get there, I can start thinking through future steps.

+Another thing: adding my pandas dataframe of ABI data slowed my script down to a crawl.
+What used to be a 3 minute process seems to be going 10X slower, at least.
+So there are some optimizations to be made when we go to prod (for example, not using pandas for this type of scripting, just native python).
+Not the biggest bugger-boo to be concerned about, but something worth keeping in mind going forward.

+Completely unrelated: I'm going to go back to re-read the Martian, because I could use Mark Watney's inspiration to handle this.
+Just one problem at a time, Brian....